KRTH: HD Radio

 KRTH-HD2 began broadcasting in 2010, originally featuring oldies from the 1955–1970 period, with an emphasis on the late 1960s and Motown which had been removed from the main channel's playlist.
 The HD2 station was originally branded "K-Earth Classics" and also streamed online.
 KRTH-HD2 was reported by social media sites and the TuneIn platform to be the highest listener rated station of CBS Radio's owned-and-operated oldies stations.
 On May 11, 2016, the channel began carrying Radio Disney under a brokered arrangement between The Walt Disney Company and CBS Radio.
-This arrangement ended in June 2018, when the HD2 subchannel became a simulcast of all-news KNX (1070 AM).
-As of November 2022, KRTH-HD2 airs an LGBTQ-oriented talk/EDM format, known as Channel Q.
+This arrangement ended in June 2018, when the HD2 subchannel became a simulcast of all-news KNX (1070 AM); this would last until late 2021 after sister station KNOU (97.1 FM) was flipped to a simulcast of KNX.
+As of November 2022, KRTH-HD2 airs an LGBTQ-oriented talk/EDM format, known as Channel Q, which also continued airing on KNX-FM's HD2 subchannel until May 2026 when the KNX simulcast was moved there following 97.1's flip to sports talk.

 Awards and nominations

 Since 2011, KRTH has earned five Marconi Radio Award nominations, winning three awards.